Answering Roosevelt's Commonly Asked Mouse Questions

 November 13, 2020 - Mice

-Mice are one of the most common home-invading pests, not just in the Roosevelt area, but, in the entire world.
+Mice are one of the most common home-invading pests, not just in the Roosevelt area but in the entire world.
 As such, people have a lot of questions about these invasive little critters.
-And when people have pest questions, we here in the pest control industry have answers.
+And when people have pest questions, we here in the home and commercial pest control industry have answers.
 Like all pests, when it comes to mice, knowing what you’re dealing with can really help with prevention and control.
-So, without further ado, the answers to your most commonly asked mouse questions.
+So, without further ado, here are the answers to your most commonly asked mouse questions.